mementoMori-FCDK/dev/README.txt

-The program generates a message out from 3 components:
+The program generates a message out of 3 components:
 1. Car color
 2. Car natinality
 3. Car type